ufal/npfl122/tasks/az_quiz_randomized.md

 and a very simple heuristic [az_quiz_player_simple_heuristic.py](https://github.com/ufal/npfl122/tree/master/labs/10/az_quiz_player_simple_heuristic.py), playing against each of them 10 games as a starting player and 10 games as a non-starting player.
-The time limit for the games is 10 minutes and your solution is accepted if it wins at least once.
-The final evaluation will be performed after the deadline by a round-robin tournament.
+The time limit for the games is 10 minutes and you should see win rate directly in ReCodEx.
+The final evaluation will be performed after the deadline by a round-robin tournament, utilizing your latest submission with non-zero win rate.

 For inspiration, use the [official pseudocode for AlphaZero](http://science.sciencemag.org/highwire/filestream/719481/field_highwire_adjunct_files/1/aar6404_DataS1.zip).